Tochemey/goakt/README.md

 ### Passivation

 Actors can be passivated when they are idle after some period of time.
-Passivated actors are removed from the actor system to free-up resources.
+Passivated actors(including descendants) are removed from the actor system to free-up resources.
 When cluster mode is enabled, passivated actors are removed from the entire cluster.
 To bring back such actors to live, one needs to
 `Spawn` them again.
 By default, all actors are passivated and the passivation time is `two minutes`.

 - To enable passivation use the actor system option `WithExpireActorAfter(duration time.Duration)` when creating the actor system.
 See actor system [options](./actors/option.go).
 - To disable passivation use the actor system option `WithPassivationDisabled` when creating the actor system.
 See actor system [options](./actors/option.go).
+- One can also enable passivation during the creation of an actor by using the `SpawnOption` `WithPassivateAfter`.
+This will override the system-wide passivation setting.
+  For a long-lived actor, during its creation one can use the `SpawnOption` `WithLongLived`.

 ### Supervision